teonite/inspectr-cli/README.md

-# InspectR CLI Overview
+ ![eagle-R]  ![star] ![eagle-L]

+# What is InspectR?

-Inspectr gives you insight into quality of your code at a glance.
+InspectR gives you insight into quality of your code at a glance.
 It supports variety of code quality tools.
-When you add `inspectr.json` file to your project directory and use command `inspectr` reports will be created and save in RethinkDB (so to use this command you need running RethinkDB).
+When you add `inspectr.json` file to your project directory and use command `inspectr` reports from your test tools will be created and save in RethinkDB.

-The reports will be able in [inspectr-dashboard][dashboard].
+The reports will be able in [inspectr-dashboard][dashboard] and it looks like this

+![example]

 Those are the ones supported now, more under way: